 Another way families that have had a loss can receive support is through the Coalition’s “Walk to Remember”.
 This event is held each year in October to observe National Pregnancy and Infant Loss Remembrance Day.
 The Walk is dedicated to our local grieving families and to their departed children (no matter how long ago or recently the loss occurred).
 All families and their friends in the community are welcome to participate at no cost.

 The event is always held at St. Paul’s United Methodist Church located at 1700 North Meridian Road.

-“Walk to Remember gives parents the opportunity to honor the babies they have lost,” says Kristy Goldwire, Executive Director of Capital Area Healthy Start Coalition.
+“Walk to Remember gives parents the opportunity to honor the babies they have lost,” says Kristy Goldwire, former Executive Director of Capital Area Healthy Start Coalition.
 “At this event, families come together to share their stories and help one another cope with the pain of losing a baby.”LEARN MORE

 FIMR is a community-based effort aimed at addressing factors and issues that affect infant mortality and health disparities.
 The objectives of FIMR are to examine the significant social, economic, cultural, environmental, and health systems factors associated with fetal and infant mortality through review of individual death records.LEARN MORE